gabrielstellini/Simple-Angular-Shopping/README.md

-# Springfield
+# Simple Angular Shopping Site
 Hi there, welcome to our website!
 This is an angular 2 based e-commerce website where users can buy items.
-It makes use of the following technologies to achieve this:
+It makes use of the following technologies (as per the module requirements) to achieve this:

-MongoDB
-PHP 5.6/Apache with Mongodb driver
+MongoDB and PHP 5.6 as a backend
-Angular 4
+Angular 4 single page app as the front end

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Installation/Hosting
 To host the website, use the following commands: